 If your HVAC unit is running but not blowing cool air, or the air is not as cold as it should be, it is possible that the Freon is low.
 However, heating and air conditioning systems do not simply run out of refrigerant.
 If your system is low on Freon, you have a leak.

 If the problem persists, it will cause the condenser to wear out prematurely, and lead to costly repairs.
-If you suspect your unit is leaking refrigerant, call us right away.
+If you suspect your unit is leaking refrigerant, contact us right away.

 Your Unit May be Too Small (or large) for Your Home